-HFO MN Haas Mill Series Training Manual Haas G&M Code Programming
+Haas Mill G&M Programming

-This Manual is the Property of Productivity Inc.
+This Manual is the Property of Productivity Inc

-It may not be reproduced or disseminated without the express written permission of
+The document may not be reproduced without the express written permission of Productivity Inc, nor may it be sold.
+The content must not be altered, nor may the Productivity Inc name be removed from the materials.

-Productivity Inc. The content must not be altered, nor have the Productivity name removed from the materials.
-This training manual is a guide for the operation of the Machine Tool.
+This material is to be used as a guide to operation of the machine tool.
+The Operator is responsible for following Safety Procedures as outlined by their instructor or manufacturer's specifications.

-The Operator is responsible for following Safety Procedures as outlined by their Instructor or the Manufacturers Specification.
-Downloading and/or other use of this manual does not certify the completion of the Training Course.
+NOTE: Downloading and/or other use of this manual does not certify completion of the Training course.
 This manual is for reference only.